 International Dairy Foods Association (IDFA)

-Recent Important Events
+Important Events

-Future Plans
+Plans

 IDFA plans to enhance its advocacy by emphasizing dairy's critical role in public health and nutrition.
-The organization intends to engage more proactively with policymakers to ensure the availability of dairy products in public venues, with a significant emphasis on schools.
+The organization intends to engage more proactively with policymakers to ensure the availability of dairy products in public venues, with a significant focus on schools.
 Furthermore, IDFA seeks to encourage innovation within the industry to adapt to changing consumer demands and the evolving regulatory landscape.

 Leadership

-Under the leadership of President and CEO Michael Dykes, IDFA strategically promotes the nutritional benefits of dairy products to positively influence public perception and policy, underscoring dairy's essential role in the national diet.
+Under the leadership of President and CEO Michael Dykes, IDFA strategically promotes the nutritional benefits of dairy products to positively influence public perception and policy.
+Recently, the association appointed Elena Clark as the new manager for trade and economic policy, reflecting its commitment to strategic leadership in addressing trade and economic challenges.

-Modified: 2025/05/09
+Modified: 2025/05/18

 Related news